primus/primus/README.md

 #### spark.end(data, options)

 You can use `spark.end` to close the connection.
 This method takes two optional arguments.
-The first if provided is the `data` to send to the client before closing the connection.
+The first, if provided, is the `data` to send to the client before closing the connection.
 The second is an options object used to customize the behavior of the method.
 By default the `spark.end` method closes the connection in a such way that the client knows it was intentional and it doesn't attempt a